the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.1.2] unreleased =

+* Fix - Remove a notice happening on attendees list because of non-existent email method on a Hook

 = [4.1.1] 2016-03-30 =

 * Tweak - Add filters for generated attendee and order data; tribe_tickets_attendee_data and tribe_tickets_order_data, respectively